Loading NuWatt Energy...

 | Battery Verdict | Best in NE | Strong |

 Battery may be cash-flow positive from day one depending on utility territory and ESS tier.
-Smart-E rate for solar installations is 6.99-7.99% (NOT 0.99% — that rate is for heat pumps and batteries only).
+Smart-E rates for both solar and battery installations are 6.99-7.99% — the discounted 1.99% rate is a heat-pump-only special and does not apply to either.

 Both Eversource and UI follow the same general interconnection timeline for battery storage systems in Connecticut.